 SIS enrolls a diverse student body of approximately 3,000 undergraduate and graduate students from throughout the United States and more than 150 countries, taught by nearly 120 full-time faculty members.
 The school’s interdisciplinary curriculum prepares graduates for future studies and for global careers in government, multilateral and non-governmental organizations, and in the private sector.

-SIS features a comprehensive liberal arts program for undergraduate students, professional training in international affairs for master’s students, including an innovative, live, online degree program, and a multidisciplinary program for doctoral students.
+SIS features a comprehensive liberal arts program for undergraduate students, professional training in international affairs for master’s students, including an innovative, live, online degree programs, and a multidisciplinary program for doctoral students.

 The school’s numerous and flexible programs of study offer students a wide range of opportunities that include dual degrees, graduate certificates, online classes, executive degrees, a BA/MA, a three-year BA, a program for Peace Corps volunteers, a pre-college program, and more.